samuel-craig/ABC_cakile/Laboratory_log.md

 - NMSE (Normalized Mean Squared Error): For the mean point estimate, it is approximately 863.09, and for the median point estimate, it is approximately 726.64.

 ### Overview of Global Prior errors
-- Global prior errors quantify how well the prior distribution (inoput assumptions) fit the observed data.
+- Global prior errors quantify how well the ***prior distribution (input assumptions)** fit the observed data.
 Smaller values indicate better fit.

 | very low (<0.1)  | low (<0.5) | moderate (<1)  | high (>1) | very high (>1.5) | unknown (Nans/NAs) |
 | ---------------- | ---------- | -------------- | --------- | ---------------- | ------------------ |